About YOKOHAMA CIVIC ART GALLERY AZAMINO

 - A space where everyone can enjoy art, regardless of disabilities or other differences, our standing exhibition space is designed to build richer relationships in which we affirm each other on the same horizon.

-- Lobby Concerts
+- The Lobby exhibitions

 - Art Plaza Bento Shop and Bakery